-Cornwall’s granite could hold key to UK geothermal potential19/02/2019 By BGS Press
+Cornwall’s granite could hold the key to UK geothermal potential19/02/2019 By BGS Press

 Granite from Cornwall will be examined by UK scientists as part of a £1.8 million project in order to help the country increase its use of geothermal energy.

 Cornwall’s heat-producing granite has already made the area a hotbed for geothermal exploration.
-In late 2018, drilling began at the £18m United Downs project near Redruth, where engineers hope there could be enough resource to provide electricity for 3000 homes.
+In late 2018, drilling began at the £18 million United Downs project near Redruth, where engineers hope there could be enough resource to provide electricity for 3000 homes.

-Now, scientists from the British Geological Survey (BGS), Heriot-Watt University (HWU) and the Camborne School of Mines at Exeter University will work with industrial partners Geothermal Engineering Limited, GeoScience, and Computer Modelling Group, together with the Cornwall and Isles of Scilly Local Enterprise Partnership on a new project that will give south west England and the wider UK the knowledge it needs to harness the abundant geothermal energy
+Now, scientists from BGS, Heriot-Watt University (HWU) and the Camborne School of Mines at Exeter University will work with industrial partners Geothermal Engineering Limited, GeoScience and Computer Modelling Group, together with the Cornwall and Isles of Scilly Local Enterprise Partnership, on a new project that will give south-west England and the wider UK the knowledge it needs to harness the abundant geothermal energy beneath its surface.

 The £1.8 million research project, Geothermal Power Generated from UK Granites (GWatt), is funded by the Natural Environment Research Council (NERC).

-Geothermal is a priority area of research for NERC and the BGS, and is part of their portfolio of research into decarbonising the energy system.
+Geothermal is a priority area of research for NERC and BGS and is part of their portfolio of research into decarbonising the energy system.

 Dr Chris Rochelle, a geochemist at BGS, is leading the GWatt project and hopes that the team’s work will encourage the use of geothermal energy in the UK.